-14. Emergency Escape and Rescue Openings.
-Basements and every sleeping room shall have at least one openable emergency escape and rescue opening.
-Where basements contain one or more sleeping rooms, emergency egress and rescue openings shall be required in each sleeping room, but shall not be required in adjoining areas of the basement.
-The bottom of emergency escape and rescue openings shall not exceed 44 inches in height, measured from top of finished floor to the bottom edge of the clear opening, per R310.2.2.
-Where a door opening having a threshold below the adjacent ground elevation serves as an emergency and rescue opening and is provided with a bulkhead enclosure, the bulkhead enclosure shall comply with Section 310.3.
+13. Emergency Escape and Rescue Openings.
+Basements, habitable attics, and every sleeping room shall have at least one openable emergency escape and rescue opening.
+Where basements contain one or more sleeping rooms, openings shall be required in each sleeping room.
+Where a door serves as the emergency escape and rescue opening, the door shall be side-hinged or a slider.
 The net clear opening dimensions required by this section shall be obtained by the normal operation of the emergency escape and rescue opening from the inside.
-Escape and rescue openings with a finished sill height below the adjacent ground elevation shall be provided with a window well in accordance with Section R310.2.3.
-Emergency escape and rescue openings shall open directly into a public way, or to a yard or court that opens to a public way.
+Openings with a finished sill or threshold height below the adjacent ground elevation shall be provided with a well in accordance with Section R310.2.3 or R310.3.2.
+Openings shall open directly into a public way, or to a yard or court that opens to a public way.
+Openings located beneath decks, porches, and similar projections shall be allowed to fully open to a path not less than 35 inches in height to a yard or court.
+Openings located above a roof surface shall be provided with an unobstructed path, not less than 3 feet in width, from the vertical plans of the opening to the nearest edge of the lower roof, as practicable.
 Section R310